-Tuition bills for the Fall Semester will be made available in July, with payment due July 31.
-Tuition bills for the Spring Semester will be made available in early December, with payment due January 31.
+Tuition bills for the Fall Semester are typically available in the early summer months (based on course registration information), and the payment due date is noted on the student's e-bill.
+Tuition bills for the Spring Semester will be made available as early as November, with payment due date noted on the student's e-bill.
 Students are expected to make payment-in-full for tuition and fees by the stated due dates.